aembke/fred.rs/bin/benchmark/README.md

 ## Tracing

-**Note** This part frequently breaks since I rarely use tracing while benchmarking.
+**This part frequently breaks since I rarely use tracing while benchmarking.**

 This also shows how to configure the client with tracing enabled against a local Jaeger instance.
 A [docker compose](../../tests/docker/compose/jaeger.yml) file is included that will run a local Jaeger instance.